 Entrance Cost: £2.00 Adult. £1.00 Senior Citizen and Child over 5.
 Child under 5 free

-Tours: Tours of the Carriage Museum can be arranged for groups:
+For Guided Tours: Guided Tours of the Carriage Museum can be arranged for groups: